symmy596/Advanced_Practical_Chemistry_Teaching/Week_1/README.md

 The first notebook that you should open is that entitled `week_1.ipynb`.

 The notebook will launch in your C drive.
 This is unfortunate because your C drive will automatically wipe when you log off.
 So make sure you save the repo elsewhere before you log off.
-Hopefully BUCS will fix this issue in the coming days.
+Hopefully BUC will fix this issue in the coming days.

 ## Authors